isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Leadership.md

 considered</p>
 </li>
 </ul>
+<p>Applicants who do not have prior experience may also apply.&nbsp;The school
+will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
 <p>Note that meeting all the criteria does not guarantee the student will
 be shortlisted/given an offer.</p>
 <p>Parents will receive notification from Greendale Secondary School by 31